cferdinandi/adventure/content/adventures/escape-from-atlantis.md

 - The crab guards and fake king attack or attempt a hostile takeover of the city.
 The adventurer's must decide whose side they're on in this fight, and help accordingly.

-## Things to find out
+## Questions

+- How old is Atlantis?
+- Do the people of the outside world know where it is, or have you just discovered it?
+- What have you heard about Atlantis before now?
+What do you know about it and the people who live there?
+- What do the people of Atlantis value?
+What do they fear?
 - How does Atlantium work?
 What does it do?
 - Where did the crab people come from, and where do they live now?
 - Where did the current Atlanteans come from?
 Why and how did they take over the city?
 - Who's the real villain in this story?
 - Is there a political agreement that can satisfy both parties?

-## Questions for the players

-- How old is Atlantis?
-- Do the people of the outside world know where it is, or have you just discovered it?
-- What have you heard about Atlantis before now?
-What do you know about it and the people who live there?
-- What do the people of Atlantis value?
-What do they fear?